-Home to the FC** Tennis Academy – an LTA grant funded facility.
-We offer some of the best tennis coaches and support staff in the country.
+Home to Dukes Meadows Regional Player Development Centre (a part funded LTA grant funded facility).
+We offer some of the best tennis lessons and tennis coaching in the country.

-However you don’t have to be a tennis superstar to join, the team are skilled at working with all levels from novices to professionals and will ensure that you can get the best out of your game.
+However, you don’t have to be a tennis superstar to join.
+The team are skilled at providing tennis coaching and tennis lessons to both adults and children, working with all levels from novices to professionals and will ensure that you can get the best out of your game!

 - Private coaching